 Hopkinton residents may require a water softener or some other type of water filtration system to improve water quality.
-There are proven water filtration and water softener systems and methods to remove contaminants and provide you with excellent water quality.
-Prior to even considering a water filtration or water softener system, water testing should be conducted and analyzed.
-If you are uncertain as to how to take a proper sample and get it to a lab or what to test for, you should contact a lab or water treatment professional for assistance.
+There are proven methods to remove contaminants and provide you with excellent water quality.
+Prior to considering a water filtration or water softener system, water testing should be conducted and results analyzed.
 For more on water testing, see the link at http://water-testing/.

 IRON, MANGANESE, LOW pH, ARSENIC & RADON